runreveal/kawa/README.md

-# flow
+# cheetah

-flow is an opinionated framework for scalable, reliable stream processing.
+cheetah is an opinionated framework for scalable, reliable stream processing.

-# flowd
+# cheetahd

-flowd is a daemon for collecting system logs and metrics which makes is powered by flow.
+cheetahd is a daemon for collecting system logs and metrics which makes is powered by cheetah.

 # Installation